 THE OCEAN IS THE ORIGIN OF HUMAN LIFE AND ALL OTHER ORGANISMS ON THE PLANET

-Our research team consists of young graduates and students from a range of disciplines, including biology, civil engineering, geography, waste management engineering and process engineering.
-The team has the scientific know-how required to turn our vision into reality.
-With research alone – e.g. studying the transport behaviour of plastic particles in water - we can develop effective methods for the removal of plastic from water and develop and implement the original idea.
+Our research team brings together experts from a wide range of disciplines.
+These include biologists, civil engineers, geographers, disposal engineers and process engineers.
+We work on the scientific fundamentals that are necessary to turn our vision into reality.
+Through research - e.g. on the transport behavior of plastic particles in water - we can develop the most effective methods for removing plastic from water and contribute to the implementation and further development of the original idea.

 CONSTRUCTION & DEVELOPMENT

 The development of the platform is one of the central themes of Pacific Garbage Screening.
 In cooperation with our strategic partners, the development of the platform is developed from the first small-scale trial to the first prototypes to ready-to-use platforms.
 This includes basic tests of individual components of the platforms as well as complex test rigs in which the overall structure of the platforms as a whole is investigated.
 In this way we generate a detailed understanding of the behavior of plastic waste in rivers and in our platforms, solve technical obstacles and achieve maximum efficiency in the extraction of plastic waste.
 In addition to conducting experiments, the successful development is also ensured by the establishment and expansion of a network of cooperation with engineering offices, associations and other projects and organisations concerned with combating plastic pollution.